Vol. I · No. 1 Front Page Updated May 9, 2026

 An illustrated figure at a chat interface apologizing, rendered in a warm editorial style.

-AI in Practice · Continued Three from the desk · Behavior, decisions, persistence
+AI in practice · Continued Three from the desk · Behavior, strategy, persistence

 Paper